 - net stop w32time && net start w32time

 You may replace pool.ntp.org above for any other server (or servers, space-separated) with “,0x1” after each host name.
-And keep an eye in the Event Log after you restart the service.
+This configuration is particularly useful when deploying instances that require highly reliable cryptographic timestamps, whether you are hosting an offshore no kyc casino backend, setting up an independent financial ledger, or running a secure authentication portal.
+Just keep an eye in the Event Log after you restart the service to ensure the sync establishes correctly.